Joker actor surprises fans

 Video

-Joker actor Joaquin Phoenix dropped by a screening of his new film at the Alamo Drafthouse in Los Angeles.
-He took time to meet with fans, answer questions and snap selfies.
+Joaquin Phoenix dropped by a screening of his new film in Los Angeles which has broken box office records.

-"Joker" opened in movie theatres worldwide this week after winning the top prize at the Venice film festival last month.

-With an estimated $93.5 million (£75.8 million) in ticket sales it has delivered the 'largest October domestic opening ever' in the USA.

 -